-Task Calendar Days Due Dates OAA creates list of eligible faculty and provides to Deans and Chairs (Unit) May 1 Eligible faculty notified No later than May 15 prior to the academic year of eligibility Faculty requests deferment/opts out June 1 prior to the academic year of eligibility Dean Approves Requests to defer/opt out and notices faculty member June 15 Department Committee formed Per Dept. P & T guidelines Faculty submits dossier 1st Friday in October Committee completes review of eligible faculty and submits report End of October Department chair completes reviews of eligible faculty and submits report Within 10 business days from receipt of committee 2 nd Friday in November Faculty member receives Department chair's letter and committee report Within 10 business days of the transmittal of the committee's report 2 nd Friday in November Faculty member requests reconsideration Within-5 business days of receipt of recommendation 3rd week in November Faculty member submits supporting materials to committee and/or Department chair Within 20 business days of request for reconsideration 2 nd week of December Committee and/or Department chair responds to reconsideration request and forward all materials to the Dean 2nd week of January Dean completes reviews of eligible faculty and submits report to faculty member, Department chair, chair of the committee Within 10 business days of the receipt of the committee and chair reports 4th week of January Department chair, chair of the committee, or faculty member requests reconsideration conference Within 5 business days of receipt of Dean's letter 1st week of February Faculty member submits supporting materials to Dean Within 10 business days of request for 3rd week of February Dean completes review, issues report and submits to provost; Dean's assurance of review due 1st week of March
+Task Calendar Days Due Dates OAA creates list of eligible faculty and provides to Deans and Chairs (Unit) ř May 1 Eligible faculty notified No later than May 15 prior to the academic year of eligibility Faculty requests deferment/opts out June 1 prior to the academic year of eligibility Dean Approves Requests to defer/opt out and notices faculty member June 15 Department Committee formed Per Dept. P & T guidelines Faculty submits dossier 1st Friday in October Committee completes review of eligible faculty and submits report End of October Department chair completes reviews of eligible faculty and submits report Within 10 business days from receipt of committee 2 nd Friday in November Faculty member receives Department chair's letter and committee report Within 10 business days of the transmittal of the committee's report 2 nd Friday in November Faculty member requests reconsideration Within 5 business days of receipt of recommendation 3rd week in November Faculty member submits supporting materials to committee and/or Department chair Within 20 business days of request for reconsideration 2 nd week of December Committee and/or Department chair responds to reconsideration request and forward all materials to the Dean 2nd week of January Dean completes reviews of eligible faculty and submits report to faculty member, Department chair, chair of the committee Within 10 business days of the receipt of the committee and chair reports 4th week of January Department chair, chair of the committee, or faculty member requests reconsideration conference Within 5 business days of receipt of Dean's letter 1st week of February Faculty member submits supporting materials to Dean Within 10 business days of request for 3rd week of February Dean completes review, issues report and submits to provost; Dean's assurance of review due 1st week of March

-2nd Week of March Faculty member requests Within-5 business days of the reconsideration conference with the receipt of the Provost Letter Provost Faculty member submits supporting Within business 20 days of April materials to the Provost. receiving Provost letter Faculty member requests meeting with provost (optional) Provost issues decision 4th week of April PCAR review FIP developed and 4th week of May Within 30 business days after jointly agreed to by faculty member Provost's post tenure review decision is issued If faculty member and chair cannot 2nd week of June Within 14 business days agree they will meet with the Dean Final FIP with Dean, Chair and faculty June 15, year of review June 15 member developing PDP May be extended if necessary and approval received.
+Faculty member requests reconsideration conference with the Provost Within 5 business days of the receipt of the Provost Letter 2 nd Week of March Faculty member submits supporting materials to the Provost.
+Faculty member requests meeting with provost (optional) Within business 20 days of receiving Provost letter April Provost issues decision 4th week of April PCAR review FIP developed and jointly agreed to by faculty member and chair Within 30 business days after Provost's post tenure review decision is issued 4th week of May If faculty member and chair cannot agree they will meet with the Dean Within 14 business days 2nd week of June Final FIP with Dean, Chair and faculty member developing PDP June 15, year of review June 15 May be extended if necessary and approval received.